 Finally, when you are sure of yourself, but you feel that the person is hesitating:

-💎 Bonus: Once recruited, you still need to know how to integrate new people into the team!
-For this, we give you the Notion Checklist for successful Onbording sales, adaptable to your teams.
+💎 Bonus: Once recruited, you still need to know how to integrate newcomers into the team!
+To help you with this, we've put together a guide to successful commercial onboarding, which can be adapted to suit your teams.

 We have deliberately decided not to focus on compensation in this article, although it remains a fundamental aspect of sales recruitment.